George (Konissky): Participation in the Słuck Confederation and the Repnin Sejm

 Jerzy (Konissky) was one of the founders of the dissident Słuck Confederation, supported by Russia with arms, and as its consigliere signed its act on March 20, 1767.
 Being a representative of the dissident side, he took part in negotiations with a delegation of the so-called Repnin Sejm to prepare a Polish-Russian convention on dissidents.
 During the Russian-controlled sessions of the Sejm, he participated in the work of the committee drafting resolutions on the rights of dissidents, whose chairman was the Russian ambassador.
 In 1767, he published in Warsaw the Prawa i wolności dyssydentów w nabożeństwie chrześcijańskim w Koronie Polskiej i Wielkim Xięstwie Litewskim.
-Under Russian pressure, the Sejm made the following decisions with regard to the Orthodox: it confirmed rights to the Belarussian bishopric, returned all religious buildings taken away after 1717, admitted the Orthodox to state positions and offices, established mixed (Catholic-Orthodox-Protestant) courts to finally settle questions of the belonging of disputed religious buildings, and forbade the insulting titling of the Orthodox as dissenters or dyssunites.
+Under Russian pressure, the Sejm made the following decisions with regard to the Orthodox: it confirmed rights to the Belarusian bishopric, returned all religious buildings taken away after 1717, admitted the Orthodox to state positions and offices, established mixed (Catholic-Orthodox-Protestant) courts to finally settle questions of the belonging of disputed religious buildings, and forbade the insulting titling of the Orthodox as dissenters or dyssunites.
 At the same time, the parliamentary constitution preserved the status of Catholicism as the ruling religion in the state, the abandonment of which was punishable.
 These solutions did not fully satisfy the Belarusian bishop, who demanded the right to freely convert from Catholicism to Orthodoxy.
 Contrary to his expectations, the hierarch also failed to obtain a seat in the Senate, and Russia did not support his efforts in this direction, probably so that George (Konissky) would not in time become a loyal and active citizen of the Republic.
 The bishop's requests to continue pressuring the Polish authorities so that the possibility of conversion to Orthodoxy would be legalized were also rejected – the consistory of the eparchies of Mstsislaw, Mogilev and Orsha had received a huge number of requests to allow such conversion from the Uniates of Right Bank Ukraine.